j) Provisions and contingent liabilities

 (ii) Fair value hierarchy

-This section explains the judgments and estimates made in determining the fair values of the financial instruments that are recognized and measured at fair value.
+This section explains the judgements and estimates made in determining the fair values of the financial instruments that are recognised and measured at fair value.
 To provide an indication about the reliability of the inputs used in determining fair value, the Company has classified its financial instruments into the three levels prescribed under the accounting standard.
 An explanation of each level follows underneath the table.

 Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices.